programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 sentence_words <- sapply(sentences, tokenize_words)
 ```

-We now have a list, with each element representing a document, of lists, with each
+We now have a list (with each element representing a document) of lists (with each
-element representing the words in a given sentence.
+element representing the words in a given sentence).
 The output we need is a list object
 giving the length of each sentence in a given document.
 To do this, we now combine a
 `for` loop with the `sapply` function.